Strongly quasipositive links are concordant to infinitely many strongly quasipositive links: Introduction

 \section{Introduction}

 We study \emph{links} in the $3$-sphere $S^3$, i.e.~non-empty, oriented, closed, smooth $1$-dimensional submanifolds of $S^3$, up to (ambient) isotopy.
-By a fundamental theorem of Alexander \cite{alexander}, every link in $S^3$ can be represented as the closure of an $n$-braid for some positive integer $n$.
-An $n$-\emph{braid} is an element of the \emph{braid group on $n$ strands}, denoted $B_n$, whose classical presentation with $n-1$ generators $\sigma_1, \dots, \sigma_{n-1}$ and relations
+By a fundamental theorem of Alexander \cite{alexander}, every link in $S^3$ can be represented as the closure of an $n$-braid for some $n \geq 1$.
+An $n$-\emph{braid} is an element of the \emph{braid group $B_n$ on $n$ strands}, whose classical presentation with $n-1$ generators $\sigma_1, \dots, \sigma_{n-1}$ and relations

 was introduced by Artin \cite{artin_1925}.
-For a more detailed account on braids and their closures, we refer the reader to \cite{birmanbrendle}.
-An $n$-braid is called \emph{quasipositive} if it is a (finite) product of conjugates of positive Artin generators $\sigma_i$ of $B_n$.
-It is called \emph{strongly quasipositive} if the product consists only of \emph{positive band words} $\sigma_{i,j}$, where
+For a detailed discussion of braids and their closures, we refer the reader to \cite{birmanbrendle}.
+An $n$-braid is called \emph{quasipositive} if it is a finite product of conjugates of positive Artin generators $\sigma_i$ of $B_n$, and it is called \emph{strongly quasipositive} if the product consists only of \emph{positive band words} (or \emph{BKL generators} honoring the work of Birman--Ko--Lee \cite{birmankolee})

 Note that $\sigma_{i,i+1} = \sigma_i$.
 A link is called \emph{(strongly) quasipositive} if it arises as the closure of a (strongly) quasipositive $n$-braid for some $n \geq 1$, respectively.